Best Dog Insurance in Canada For 2025

 Watch out!

 Desjardins Pet Insurance does not cover pre-existing conditions.
-Additionally it does not provide coverage for flea control, pet food, including prescription diet and therapeutic nutrition if any.
-At the same time, it doesn't cover spaying or neutering, euthanasia (unless it is due to a recommendation associated with an insured incident or illness).
+Additionally, it does not provide coverage for flea control, pet food, including prescription diet and therapeutic nutrition if any.
+At the same time, it doesn't cover spaying or neutering, or euthanasia (unless it is due to a recommendation associated with an insured incident or illness).

 PetsPlusUs Dog Insurance: Multiple plans and affiliate options